marcos1561/grids/README.md

 # Grids

-Grids is a Python package for partitioning space into grid elements and performing operations on tensor quantities.
-It enables the calculation of averages for tensors within each grid element, making it ideal for spatial data analysis and visualization.
+Grids is a Python package designed to partition space into grid elements and perform operations on tensor fields.
+It facilitates the computation of tensor averages within each element, making it well-suited for spatial data analysis and visualization.

 ## Installation